TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-gateway/middleware/validate-request-tyk-classic.md

 ## Configuring the middleware in Tyk Operator {#tyk-operator}

-The process for configuring the middleware in Tyk Operator is similar to that explained in [configuring the URL rewriter in the Tyk Classic API Definition](#tyk-classic).
+The process for configuring the middleware in Tyk Operator is similar to that explained in [configuring the middleware in the Tyk Classic API Definition](#tyk-classic).
 To configure the request validation middleware you must add a new `validate_json` object to the `extended_paths` section of your API definition, for example:

 The example API Definition below configures an API to listen on path `/httpbin` and forwards requests upstream to http://httpbin.org.